American Literature Honors (ENGL350)

 A grade of an 85% or higher in the subject area course taken the previous year.

-Honors American Literature offers highly motivated students a survey of selected American authors, in relationship to the major periods of American history.
-Works will span from pre-colonial times to contemporary, including multiple genres of both prose and poetry.
-Grammar and vocabulary will be integrated with composition to produce various essays, covering analytical, argumentative, and a non-research essay, as well as several analytical research essays.
+Honors American Literature offers highly motivated students a survey of multiple genres from selected American authors from each of the major periods of American history, beginning with pre-colonial times and continuing into the contemporary era.
+Grammar studies and vocabulary aquisition will be integrated with composition to produce a variety of writing projects including argumentative and research essays, as well as a non-research essay and several analytical research essays.

 People are reactionary; we react to circumstances daily!
 Have you ever thought of the reactionary cycle of literature and society?
 How does literature affect a society?
 How does society affect literature?
 How does the worldview of the author you read affect you?
 In American Literature Honors class, we will look at this cycle of influence throughout American literature and history.
 Starting with the literature of settlement and moving through the literature of the American Revolution to transcendentalism and naturalism, this American Literature Honors class will work through American literature all the way through modern American prose and poetry.
 And all along the way, we will respond to prose, poetry, and novels to investigate how literature from all different times in American history is influencing us even today.